 (A) Form and Time for Objection.

-(i) A person commanded to produce documents, electronically stored information, or tangible things, or to permit inspection, may serve a written objection to producing, inspecting, copying, testing, or sampling any or all of the materials; to inspecting the premises; or to producing electronically stored information in the form or forms requested or from sources that are not reasonably accessible because of undue burden or expense, including sources that are unduly burdensome or expensive to access because of the past good-faith operation of an electronic information system or good-faith and consistent application of a document retention policy.
+(i) A person commanded to produce or to permit inspection of documents may serve a written objection to producing or permitting inspection of any or all of the materials.
 The objection must state the basis for the objection, and must include the name, address, and telephone number of the person, or the person's attorney, serving the objection.

 (ii) The objection must be served on the party or attorney serving the subpoena before the time specified for compliance or within 14 days after the subpoena is served, whichever is earlier.

-(iii) A person served with a subpoena that combines a command to produce materials or to permit inspection, with a command to attend a deposition, hearing, or trial, may object to any part of the subpoena.
-A person objecting to the part of a combined subpoena that commands attendance at a deposition, hearing, or trial must attend and testify at the date, time, and place specified in the subpoena, unless excused as provided in Rule 45(b)(5).

 (B) Procedure After Objecting.

-(i) A person objecting to a subpoena to produce materials or to permit inspection need not comply with those parts of the subpoena that are the subject of the objection, unless ordered to do so by the issuing court.
+(i) A person objecting to a subpoena to produce or permit inspection of documents need not comply with those parts of the subpoena that are the subject of the objection, unless ordered to do so by the issuing court.
 The objecting person also may move for a protective order or to modify or quash the subpoena.

-(ii) The party serving the subpoena may move under Rule 37(a) to compel compliance with the subpoena.
-The motion must comply with Rule 37(a)(1), and must be served on the subpoenaed person and all other parties under Rule 5(c).
+(ii) The party serving the subpoena may move under Rule 37(a) of the Civil Rules of Procedure to compel compliance with the subpoena.
+The motion must comply with Rule 37(a)(1) of the Civil Rules of Procedure, and must be served on the subpoenaed person and all other parties under Rule 106.

 (iii) Any order to compel entered by the court must protect a person who is neither a party nor a party's officer from undue burden or expense resulting from compliance.

 (C) Duty to Confer.
 Before bringing any motion to compel, motion to quash, or motion for protective order regarding compliance with a subpoena, the movant must attempt to resolve the dispute by good faith consultation with the opposing party or person.
-Any motion regarding compliance with a subpoena must be accompanied by a good faith consultation certificate under Rule 7.1(h).
-Absent agreement of the subpoenaed person, the expedited procedures in Rule 26(d) do not apply to motions under this rule.

-(7) Production to Other Parties.
-Unless otherwise stipulated by the parties or ordered by the court, a party receiving documents, electronically stored information, or tangible things in response to a subpoena must promptly make such materials available to all other parties for inspection and copying, along with any other disclosures required by Rule 26.1.

 (d) Service.

-(1) General Requirements; Tendering Fees.
+(1) General Requirements.
 A subpoena may be served by any person who is not a party and is at least 18 years old.

-Serving a subpoena requires delivering a copy to the named person and, if the subpoena requires that person's attendance, tendering to that person the fees for one day's attendance and the mileage allowed by law.
+(A) Named, individual person.
+Service is complete after delivering a copy of the subpoena to the named person, or that person’s attorney, if they are represented by an attorney in these proceedings.

+(B) Corporate Entity.
+Service is complete after delivering a copy of the subpoena to corporate entity’s agent or email or fax number so designated by the corporate entity.